39 Single-cell RNA-seq analysis

 You may want to play with a few genes to see how they are expressed across the different clusters.
 You can also explore the metadata associated with the cells, such as tissue type, cell type annotations, and quality control metrics.
 The set of “marker genes” we identified earlier can also be visualized in iSEE, allowing us to see how these genes are expressed across different clusters and cell types.

-For cluster 1, the marker genes are:
+For the first cell type (astrocytes_ependymal), the marker genes are:

 Aqp4